Non-profit societies

 1. Overview

-Incorporating a society creates a legal entity separate from its members, and limits the liability of the individuals involved with it.
-Incorporating is not mandatory, but may be beneficial.
-As a registered legal entity, an incorporated society can own property and enter into contracts itself, and may also be eligible to register as a charity with the Canada Revenue Agency, qualify for government grants, or apply for a lottery license.
+Some benefits include: As a registered legal entity, an incorporated society can own property and enter into contracts itself, and may also be eligible to register as a charity with the Canada Revenue Agency, qualify for government grants, or apply for a lottery license.

-Incorporation imposes requirements and responsibilities for an organization.
+Some legal responsibilities include: Incorporation imposes requirements and responsibilities for an organization.
 An incorporated society's actions are bound by its bylaws and the Societies Act.
 The Act also requires a society to hold an annual general meeting, and to file financial statements and lists of directors with the Registrar of Societies (Corporate Registries).

 Corporate Registries